kristianmandrup/feathers-rest-koa/README.md

 Under development!

-Using and based on `major` branches from [feathers] and [feathers-rest].
+Using and based on `major` branches from [feathers](https://github.com/feathersjs/feathers) and [feathers-rest](https://github.com/feathersjs/feathers-rest).

-Might need a [feathers-koa] similar to [feathers-express] which exports an `expressify` function to wrap a feathers app for that particular web application framework.
+We might need a [feathers-koa](https://github.com/kristianmandrup/feathers-koa) package, similar to [feathers-express](https://github.com/feathersjs/feathers-express).

+`feathers-express` exports a function (by convention known as `expressify`) to wrap a feathers app for that particular web application framework.

+Please help work on [feathers-koa](https://github.com/kristianmandrup/feathers-koa) to make it a reality!

 ## About